top of page

 • How many dependents are there in the household?

-• How much does the family unit earn in a month?
+• How much does the family earn in a month?

-• To what extent are expenses eligible to be deducted for tax purposes?
+• The extent of expenses that’s eligible to be deducted for tax purposes.

-Under the Bankruptcy and Insolvency Act, your monthly income won't always be consistent.
-If you are sick in a month, you will make less money than usual, and if you work overtime in a month, you make more.
-Since your income fluctuates, your surplus income is calculated each month to represent your monthly income accurately.
+Under the Bankruptcy and Insolvency Act, your monthly income won’t always be consistent.
+If you are sick in a month, you will make less money than usual and if you work overtime in a month, you make more than usual.
+Your surplus income will be computed each month to consider the income fluctuations.

-The Bankruptcy and Insolvency Act also considers non-discretionary expenses.
-These expenses could include medical bills, spousal and child support payments, child care expenses, and income tax payments.
-Once the deductions against your income are removed, your trustee will use the net income amount to decide your bankruptcy payment.
+The Bankruptcy and Insolvency Act also considers mandatory expenses.
+These expenses could include medical bills, support payments, penalties and any other expense deducted in relation to your income taxes.
+Once the deductions against your income are complete, your trustee will make use of the net income amount to decide your bankruptcy payment.

 How Long Will You Have to Pay Surplus Income Payments?

-After your first seven months of bankruptcy (or after 21 months if it's your second bankruptcy), the trustee will review your average income.
-Your bankruptcy will be extended for a year if your average income exceeds $200 over the government's prescribed limit.
+After your first six or seven months of bankruptcy (or after 21 months if it’s your second bankruptcy), the trustee will average out the income.
+Your bankruptcy will be extended for a year, if your average income exceeds $200 over the government’s prescribed limit.

 • First time bankruptcy lasts for minimum of nine months.
 However, you will be bankrupt for 21 months if you are over the earnings limit.